 Gods of Jade and Sorrow – Silvia Moreno-Garcia

-I’ve always been interested in the mythologies and folklores of other cultures, and read many books when I was younger that will attest to that.
-This novel explores the mythology of Mexico, the beliefs of the indigenous Maya people there, which is a culture that perhaps doesn’t get as much attention as others (e.g. Greek, Norse etc).
+I’ve always been interested in the mythologies and folklores of other cultures, and read many books when I was younger about them.
+This novel explores the mythology of Mexico, the beliefs of the indigenous Maya people there.
+This is a culture that perhaps doesn’t get as much attention as others (e.g. Greek, Norse etc).
 I picked this up after my trip to Mexico earlier this year, as I thought it would be interesting to read more about the culture and places I had just been exploring.
-And while I think anyone can enjoy this book, and it’s a good introduction to Maya beliefs, I do think I had even more appreciation for it having already been on my trip there.
-It’s also a modern take on the ‘hero’s journey’ story archetype that appears in so many mythologies, but with a female protagonist going out and discovering the world.

 Norse Mythology – Neil Gaiman

-Speaking of mythology, I happened upon this in the bookshops and picked it up at the same time as the above (and the next two below).
-I know a fair amount about the mythologies of many countries and cultures, but Greek mythology is probably the only one I know more in depth (yes, I’ve read Mythos by Stephen Fry already, I knew most of the stories beforehand too).
-I know a few things about Norse mythology, mainly who the major gods are, but I was curious to find out more, and Gaiman is such a well-known, respected fantasy writer, I was interested to read his version of them.
-This was quite a light, easy read, with different myths broken down into short stories, most of which I hadn’t come across before, so it was fun to discover some new tales.
+Speaking of mythology, I happened upon this in the bookshop and picked it up at the same time as the above.
+Mythology has always interested me and I know a fair amount about those of many countries and cultures.
+Although Greek mythology is probably the only one I know more in depth.
+I know a few things about Norse mythology, mainly who the major gods are, but I was curious to find out more.
+Gaiman is such a well-known, respected fantasy writer, so I was interested to read his version of them.
+This was quite a light, easy read, with different myths broken down into short stories.
+Most of them I hadn’t come across before, so it was fun to discover some new tales.

 Cursed: An Anthology of Dark Fairy Tales – Marie O’Regan & Paul Kane